stateful/docs.runme.dev/docs/configuration/lifecycle-identity.md

 <Infobox type="warning" title="Warning">

 Cell and document IDs are provided by default.
-If you do want an `id` assigned to a cell or document, you can turn it off in your repository by selecting `none`.
+If you do want an `id` assigned to a cell or document, you can turn it off in your project by selecting `none`.

 </Infobox>